-When you save, you should count on low and realistic returns; if you do better, then great!
+When you save, you should count on low and realistic returns.
+If you do better than that, great!
 Counting on high returns so you can save less is not a good strategy.
 That's how people end up working the door at Walmart.
-It's playing roulette against the house.
-It's fun to play, but in the long run you will lose every time.
+You're essentially playing roulette against the house.
+It's fun to play and you might win every now and then, but in the long run you will lose every time.

 A Real Problem of Low Savings Rates

 After 30 years, you're still at just $475,000 (60% of your required total) with just five years to go.
-The smallest mistakes near the end of your journey can strike wine tours and a European vacation right off your retirement dream list.
+The smallest mistakes near the end of your journey can strike wine tours and European vacations right off your retirement dream list.